FRRouting/frr/doc/user/ospf_fundamentals.rst

     @end multitable

-  Links on a router may be listed multiple times in the Router LSA, e.g. a @acronym{PtP} interface on which OSPF is enabled must *always* be described by a Stub link in the Router @acronym{LSA}, in addition to being listed as PtP link in the Router @acronym{LSA} if the adjacency with the remote router is Full.
+  Links on a router may be listed multiple times in the Router LSA, e.g. a :abbr:`PtP` interface on which OSPF is enabled must *always* be described by a Stub link in the Router :abbr:`LSA`, in addition to being listed as PtP link in the Router :abbr:`LSA` if the adjacency with the remote router is Full.

   Stub links may also be used as a way to describe links on which OSPF is